Meet CRB!

 (he/him/his)

-Youth Program Manager
+Youth and Family Services Manager

 Mutende Katambo joined CRB in February 2021, and has a Bachelor of Arts in Medical Anthropology & Global Health from the University of Washington.
 He has been working with youth since he was 16 years old, as a camp counselor.
 Mutende’s work focuses on program development, youth voice and empowerment, and designing service projects.
 His favorite past times are gardening, and film photography!